 What Should You do if You fail a Breathalyzer?

 In the state of Maryland, a DUI charge is a serious matter that can cost you a great deal of time, money, and possibly even your freedom.
 What many people don’t understand is that there are many defenses that can be successfully used to help you fight against faulty breath testing results.
 An attorney familiar with Maryland DUI laws, the science of breath testing and breath testing equipment can help.
-If you’re charged with a DUI contact the legal offices of Alpert Schreyer today for a free consultation.
+If you’re charged with a DUI contact the legal offices of Alpert Schreyer today for a free case evaluation.
 Being convicted of a DUI has long standing repercussions that can affect you for many years after the verdict has been handed down.
 With the help of Alpert Schreyer’s experienced DUI defense attorneys, you can possibly avoid the conviction as well as the penalties that come with it.